Multiple twins in permutations: Proof of Theorem

 \subsection{Preparations}

-Beame and Huynh-Ngoc~\cite{BH-N} proved that among any 3 permutations of $[m]$ there are two with the same sub-permutation of length at least $m^{1/3}$.
+Beame and Huynh-Ngoc~\cite{BH-N} proved that amongst any three permutations of $[m]$ there are two with the same sub-permutation of length at least $m^{1/3}$.
 This simple fact was used in \cite{BukhR} to prove the lower bound in Theorem \ref{thm:_ulbounds} for $r=2$.
-Here, we will need the following extension proved by Bukh and Zhou \cite{BZ} in the context of estimating the length of $r$-twins in words over finite alphabets.
+Here, we will need the following extension proved by Bukh and Zhou \cite{BZ} in the context of estimating the length of $r$-tuplets in words over finite alphabets.
 Recall that $R=\binom{2r-1}r$.

 \begin{lemma}[Theorem 24 in \cite{BZ}] For every $r\ge 2$, among any $2r-1$ permutations of $[m]$, there are $r$ permutations with the same sub-permutation of length at least $m^{1/R}$. \end{lemma}